+Field Description

+Destination Port Select this field to include a destination port in the match condition for the rule.
+The destination port is identified in the datagram header.

+Once you select the field, choose the port name or enter the port number.

+Select From List

+Select the keyword associated with the destination port to match:

+• ftp

+ftpdata

+• http

+• smtp

+• snmp

+• telnet

+• tftp

+• www

+Each of these keywords translates into its equivalent port number.

+Match to Port

+Enter the IANA port number to match to the destination port identified in the datagram header.
+The port range is 0-65535 and includes three different types of ports:

+0-1023: Well Known Ports

+1024-49151: Registered Ports

+49152-65535: Dynamic and/or Private Ports

-Field Description IP Precedence Select this option and enter a value to use the packet's IP Precedence value in the IP header as match criteria.
-You can select only one service type (DSCP, IP Precedence or TOS bits) to use for match criteria.
-The IP Precedence range is 0 - 7.
-IP TOS Bits Select this option and enter a value to use the packet's Type of Service bits in the IP header as match criteria.
-You can select only one service type (DSCP, IP Precedence or TOS bits) to use for match criteria.
+IP TOS Bits Select this field and enter a value to use the packet's Type of Service bits in the IP header as match criteria.

 The IP TOS field in a packet is defined as all eight bits of the Service Type octet in the IP header.
 The TOS Bits value is a two-digit hexadecimal number from 00 to ff.

 The high-order three bits represent the IP precedence value.
 The high-order six bits represent the IP Differentiated Services Code Point (DSCP) value.

 IP TOS Mask Enter an IP TOS mask value to identify the bit positions in the TOS Bits value that are used for comparison against the IP TOS field in a packet.

 The TOS Mask value is a two-digit hexadecimal number from 00 to ff, representing an inverted (i.e. wildcard) mask.
 The zero-valued bits in the TOS Mask denote the bit positions in the TOS Bits value that are used for comparison against the IP TOS field of a packet.
 For example, to check for an IP TOS value having bits 7 and 5 set and bit 1 clear, where bit 7 is most significant, use a TOS Bits value of a0 and a TOS Mask of 00.
 This is an optional configuration.

-IPv6 ACL Protocol Select the Protocol field to use an L3 or L4 protocol match condition based on the value of the IP Protocol field in IPv4 packets or the Next Header field of IPv6 packets.
-Once you select the field, choose the protocol to match by keyword or enter a protocol ID.
-Select From List Select one of the following protocols from the list: •) IP •) ICMP •) ICMP •) ICMP •) ICMP •) ICMP •) ICMP •) TCP •) UDP Match to Value To match a protocol that is not listed by name, enter the protocol ID.
-The protocol ID is a standard value assigned by the IANA.
-The range is a number from 0-255.
-Source IPv6 Address Select this field to require a packet's source IPv6 address to match the address listed here.
-Enter an IPv6 address in the appropriate field to apply this criteria.
-Source IPv6 Prefix Length Enter the prefix length of the source IPv6 address.
-Longin
+Destination MAC Address Select this field and enter the destination MAC address to compare against an Ethernet frame.

+Destination MAC Mask Enter the destination MAC address mask specifying which bits in the destination MAC to compare against an Ethernet frame.

+VLAN ID Select this field and enter the VLAN IDs to compare against an Ethernet frame.
+This field is located in the first/only 802.1Q VLAN tag.